2024-3YP-Drone-TeamB/Comp-Vis/README.md

 # =================
  This project is part of a broader system designed for landmine detection using a drone.
 This code base is concerned with the computer vision required for detecting landmines.
 The aim of this work is to be able to fuse a range of different sensor data, and give robust and reliable predictions for the location of landmines.

-### Version 1.02
+### Version 1.03
-#### Author - Rory Millard UNIV 17/11/24
+#### Author - Rory Millard UNIV 1/12/24

-    This version includes a trained model, and the image processing pipeline
+    This version includes a newer trained model, and the image processing pipeline
          - Predicted images in predicted_images folder
          - Images are resized to 640x640
          - Images are grayscale
          - Images dont contain EXIF data
+         - Thermal image CV models are in src/models/

 #### Whats new?

- - Trained a YOLOv11 nano model on a 20% subset of the data, in google colab with T4 GPU
+ - Trained a YOLOv11 large model on a 100% of the data, in google coalb with an Nvidia T4 GPU
- - Predicted images in predicted_images folder
- - Wrote an evaluation script
- - the trained model is in src\models\yolov11_custom_ver01.pt
+ - the trained model is in src\models\yolov11_large_custom_ver02.pt
+ - Added the training files of the two models - 'Model 1 Training' and 'Model 2 Training'.
+   The files contain all the relevant training graphs, files and stats
+ - Also added the google colab notebooks used for training in notebooks/